 ⚡ Video Platforms in Russia

-Online video platforms allow users to watch, upload, and share videos over the internet, often providing additional features such as live streaming and monetization.
+Online video platforms allow users to watch, upload, and share video content over the Internet through web-based players and applications.

-According to our research, video platforms are used on 18.2% of websites from Russia.
+According to our research, video platforms are detected on 20.3% of websites from Russia.

 🚀 Highlights